JellyTitan/Sofle-Pico/README.md

 * MCU footprints side-by-side to reduce potential shorts.
 * Removed legacy I2C Bus implementation.
 * Modified thumb cluster outline to accommodate 1.25u thumb keycap.
-* Rounded board corners with a consistent radius.
 * Added teardrops to decrease likelihood of acid traps during manufacture.
 * Added VCC & GND net to simplify routing.
 * Poka-yoke TRRS footprint by removing unnecessary solder masks.
-* Tweaked diode placement & improved labeling for easier troubleshooting.
+* Diode placement & labeling improved for easier troubleshooting.
-* Removed reset button.
+* Diodes can be installed on the front or back, making for lower cost PCBA.
+* Diodes can be SMD or through-hole.
+Through hole being easier to hand solder, and SMD are prefered for PCBA.
+* Reset button removed.
 It is no longer needed, as the Pico has a physical rest button.
 * The MCU is now facing upward.
 There are many PiPico board variants with buttons placed differently.
 Facing the MCU upward ensures accessability.
-* Optimized for PNP manufacture.
-The SMD location below the switches allows the diode to be installed on either side.
-* Optimized for hand building - every SMD component has an alternate through hole footprint.
-(Except for the level-shifter, because 3.3v logic became popular after SMDs became common, so there is no through-hole component available).

 * Tenting puck mounting holes added.
 [SplitKB](https://splitkb.com/products/tenting-puck) or 3d print your own: design by [ Bubbleology](https://www.printables.com/model/235433-tenting-puck-for-keyboard-tripod-mount/comments/943096).
 ![Sofle V3](docs/images/build_guide_pico/tenting_puck.webp)